 In this video we host an expert panel discussion, this time addressing the topic of microservices.
-The panel brought to the table two thought leaders and industry experts — Kin Lane, the API Evangelist, and our friend, Analyst, Architect, Adviser, and frequent Forbes contributor Janakiram MSV, whom we couldn’t get enough of following the IoT panel discussion.
+The panel brings to the table two thought leaders and industry experts.
+Joining us is Kin Lane, the API Evangelist, and our friend, Analyst, Architect, Adviser, and frequent Forbes contributor Janakiram MSV.
+We couldn’t get enough of following the IoT panel discussion.
 The discussion, moderated by VP of Product Ben Busse, took aim at the subject of designing web-scale workloads with microservices.

 What are Microservices?

 If microservices are an alien concept to you, don’t worry!
 Janakiram explains what microservices are in the first few minutes of the panel to help kick things off.
 This also sets the stage for the remainder of the discussion.
 Without giving too much away, let’s just say that the microservices architecture is a method of developing applications as autonomous independently-deployable modules.
 They work together using lightweight protocols for communication, such as REST.
 Each module runs a unique process required for the application and can be scaled independently.

 This architectural style is gaining momentum with developers.
 It allows agile teams to move away from traditional monolithic architectural styles.
 This style calls for the deployment of the entire stack to an application server.
 Managing change and implementing modifications using the traditional monolithic style is costly both in time and resources.
 Incremental change often results in rebuilding and redeploying an application entirely.
 Janakiram touches on the technologies driving modern microservices architectures.
 These include the rise of containers such as Docker and orchestration tools like Kubernetes and Docker Swarm, as well as some of the earlier technologies that precede these.

 Benefits to Business